GSA-TTS/identity-handbook/_articles/manage-50-50-state.md

 ### Remove a table or field
 * Deploy 1: Remove all reads in the code
+    * If removing a field from an in-use table, you need to tell ActiveRecord to ignore that field

+      ```ruby
+      class MyTable < ApplicationRecord
+        self.ignored_columns = %w[my_column_to_drop]
+      end
+      ```

 * Deploy 2: Remove all writes in the code
 * Deploy 3: Remove the table/field
+    * If removing a field, the field can be removed from the ignored columns list
+    * If removing a table, the entire model file can be removed

 ## Persistent data structures in redis